Bicycle law in California: Bicycle helmets for minors

 CVC 21212 requires cyclists under the age of 18 to wear helmets.
 The charge can be dismissed if the person charged declares under oath that it is their first violation of this section.
 Otherwise, the infraction is punishable by a fine not more than $25.
 Parents will be held liable for the fine.

 Under CVC 21100(a) local authorities may adopt ordinances for the purpose of "Regulating or prohibiting processions or assemblages on the highways."

 Riding under the influence

 CVC 21200.5 prohibits riding a bicycle while under the influence of alcohol and/or drugs.

 Possibility of licensing

-CVC 39002 allows local authorities to implement mandatory licensing for bicycles and prohibit riding of unlicensed bicycles.
+CVC 39002 abrogates the power of local authorities to prohibit riding of unlicensed bicycles.